nickplennox/nickplennox.github.io/index.md

-#Hello world
+# Hello world

-Apparently it needs to  be markdown
+Apparently it needs to  be markdown and now it is cooler!